 This unique collection contains comprehensive information on topics such as teaching strategies, medical concerns, social development, parenting and much more.

-A children's section is also available which currently contains over 80 titles.
-Our collection is accessed by families, teachers and healthcare professionals and contains over 600 resources.
+A children's section is also available.
 Books can be picked up at the DSAGC office.

 Technology is deeply intertwined into our daily lives.
 We use it constantly throughout our day, whether we’re chatting on a cell phone, using a communication device, or playing Angry Birds while waiting for an appointment.
 The DSAGC strives to provide the most up-to-date ways to connect with and educate families.
 We provide access to three iPads.